korchasa/awesome-chatgpt/readme.md

 - [snwfdhmp/awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for GPT prompt engineering.
 - [taranjeet/awesome-gpts](https://github.com/taranjeet/awesome-gpts) - Collection of all the GPTs created by the community
 - [xcfcode/Summarization-Papers](https://github.com/xcfcode/Summarization-Papers) - Summarization Papers
+- [xxxily/hello-ai](https://github.com/xxxily/hello-ai) - A project providing AI-related resources, including guides for ChatGPT and collections of AI projects and websites.
 - [zjunlp/Prompt4ReasoningPapers](https://github.com/zjunlp/Prompt4ReasoningPapers) - Repository for the ACL2023 paper 'Reasoning with Language Model Prompting: A Survey'

 ### Prompt engineering

 - [EgoAlpha/prompt-in-context-learning](https://github.com/EgoAlpha/prompt-in-context-learning) - Open-source engineering guide for prompt-in-context-learning from EgoAlpha Lab, providing resources and techniques for prompt engineering and in-context learning with ChatGPT, GPT-3, and FlanT5.
+- [PickleBoxer/dev-chatgpt-prompts](https://github.com/PickleBoxer/dev-chatgpt-prompts) - A personal collection of powerful ChatGPT prompts for developers, offering prompts and tips to assist in generating creative solutions and problem-solving for coders, students, marketers, and content writers.
 - [ahmetbersoz/chatgpt-prompts-for-academic-writing](https://github.com/ahmetbersoz/chatgpt-prompts-for-academic-writing) - A collection of writing prompts for academic purposes, covering various topics and tasks.
+- [ai-boost/awesome-prompts](https://github.com/ai-boost/awesome-prompts) - Curated list of chatGPT prompts and resources related to prompt engineering and GPT models.
 - [benf2004/AI-Prompt-Genius](https://github.com/benf2004/AI-Prompt-Genius) - Curate a custom library of AI Prompts
 - [curiousily/Get-Things-Done-with-Prompt-Engineering-and-LangChain](https://github.com/curiousily/Get-Things-Done-with-Prompt-Engineering-and-LangChain) - Tutorials and guides on prompt engineering with LangChain and ChatGPT/GPT-4, covering topics such as data loading, indexing, prompt templates, CSV agents, and retrieval QA chains.
 Projects include using a private LLM (Llama 2) for chat with PDF files and tweets sentiment analysis.
 - [dair-ai/Prompt-Engineering-Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) - Guides, papers, lecture, notebooks and resources for prompt engineering